 We wanted to support a more open-ended contemplation process to help people better understand and conceptualize the challenges they face in their daily lives.
 With this in mind, we landed on this guiding question:

-We wanted a card deck that brought together a few different visual styles, but one that was united under a central theme.
+We wanted a card deck that blended a few distinct visual styles, as we would individually be creating the artwork.
 Our theme would be words in different languages with no English equivalent that describe emotions and feelings.
 We felt that this would allow for more diverse interpretation and processing.

 v1 card front and backs

-We also wanted to create a guided worksheet that would help people use the cards.
+We also wanted to create a guided worksheet that would guide card use.

 v1 guided reflection journal